 Intermittent fasting is used for weight loss as well as its many health benefits.
-There are different methods of intermittent fasting, with some including juice or certain drinks and some involving no food or drink at all, even water.
+There are different methods of intermittent fasting, with some allowing juice or certain drinks and some involving no food or drink at all, even water.
 Some like the popular 5:2 Diet allow a certain amount of calories on fast days.

 The most effective way of fasting is by abstaining from all calories in any form for at least some of the duration of the fast so you get maximum health and weight loss benefits.

 This means no food or drink that contain any calories whatsoever, but you can drink as much water, calorie free drinks , and tea or coffee (with no milk) as you like.
 However because this type of fasting is not easy for everyone we will talk about some of the other ways of fasting that allow some food/calories as well.